smithblack-0/WorkflowForge/docs/Autonoma/MOA.md

 There are only a few state values of any concern

 * Program_Counter: Per batch, what the program counter through the instructions are
+* Escape: Per batch flag.
+If an escape token was seen, it negates the next instruction then resets.

 ### Feeders